Data Procurement & Extraction

 Episode Cover

-In this episode, Shannon Larkin and Dave Skordahl of Harmony Healthcare IT, discuss options for healthcare organizations to effectively retain legacy data and the...
+In this HealthData Talks episode, Shannon Larkin and Tom Liddell, CEO of Harmony Healthcare IT, discuss the outlook for 2023 in the world of...

 Listen